£80.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Shimano 600 EX down tube shifters (or gear levers if you prefer), hailing from Japan and in production during the 1980s.
-Made from aluminium/steel and weighing in at 71 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Brooks Team Professional saddle, hailing from the United Kingdom and in production from the 1960s to the 1970s.
+Made from leather/steel/copper and weighing in at 612 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO